sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Popover/README.md

-The Popover component is a simple element which can contain other kinds of components.
-A good usecase example is the dropdown when a select is opened or the result list for the Autocomplete component.
-The Popover component always expects to receive an anchor element as a prop, which can be any kind of HTML element.
+The Popover component serves as a container to position other components on top of everything else.
+A good usecase example is the dropdown when a Select component is opened or the result list for the Autocomplete component.
+The Popover always expects to receive an anchor element as a prop, which can be any kind of HTML element.

 ```
+const Menu = require('../Menu').default;
 const Option = require('../Select').Option;

 initialState = {
     open: true,
-    anchorEl: null,
+    anchorElement: null,
 };

 const handleClose = () => {